ESTIV Congress 2024 > Programme

 Chairs:

-Victor J. Johnson, PhD, Burleson Research Technologies, Inc., Morrisville, NC, USA and Prof. Emanuela Corsini, PhD, Università degli Studi di Milano, Milan Italy
+Dr Victor J. Johnson (Burleson Research Technologies, Inc., Morrisville, NC, USA) and Prof Emanuela Corsini (Università degli Studi di Milano, Milan Italy)

 • Victor J. Johnson – Building a comprehensive toolbox for Immunotoxicology safety assessment using human whole blood.